projectcalico/calicoctl/docs/cni/kubernetes/VagrantCoreOS.md

 kubectl create -f guestbook.yaml
 ```

 Check that the redis-master, redis-slave, and frontend pods and services are running correctly.
+After about a minute, the following command should show your pods in `Running` state.
 ```
 kubectl get pods,svc
 ```